 How much do you charge?

-Is QuickBooks Online the only accounting software you work with?
+Is QuickBooks Online the only accounting software you use?

 Yes.
-I support all versions of QuickBooks Online with the exception of Self-Employed.
+I support all versions of QuickBooks Online except Self-Employed.
 I use one accounting software because it allows me to be more efficient and do other things besides learn how to use different accounting apps.